kmpm/haraka365/README.md

 # accounts to use when forwarding emails.
 smtp_forward:
+  # optional defaults if domains is not used or empty
   user: o365user@somedomain.com
   pwd: 'realysecret'
   # a list of domains that will be matched on `mail_from` domain name